Autozam Revue

 In 1996, the 121 name was shifted to export versions of the Mazda Demio, a tall, five-door hatchback, which became exported as the Mazda2 in its second generation.
 A Ford Fiesta, assembled at Ford's Valencia plant barely modified, but rebadged as the Mazda 121, was also sold in some markets after 1996 (where the Demio was sold at the same time with its original name).
 Sales of the Revue ended in Japan in June 1998.

 Australia

 The Mazda 121 was often referred to as the "bubble car" or "jellybean" or "the hat" with the car's colour often added to the latter, for example: The little green jellybean.
+Australian models came standard with the 1.3 litre engine paired with the standard 5-speed manual and 4-speed automatic transmission.
+The 1.5-litre engine was added to the Australian range in 1994 and was used until 1996.
+This generation was briefly sold alongside its successor, the Mazda Demio which also bore the 121 nameplate, between 1996 and 1997.

 Europe

-Sold as the Mazda 121 from 1991 until 1995, the unconventional saloon was first replaced by a badge-engineered Ford Fiesta, and shortly afterwards also by the Mazda Demio 5-door estate.
-Sales in Europe were low.
+Sold as the Mazda 121 from 1991 until 1996, the unconventional saloon was first replaced by a badge-engineered Ford Fiesta, and shortly afterwards also by the Mazda Demio 5-door estate.
+Sales in Europe were generally meager, in part because it was priced very close to the larger 323.
+At the time of introduction, European-market cars were typically fitted with the 16-valve 1.3-litre engine with 73 PS, with the 1.5 being reserved for Japan.
+Mazda also offered the 1.1-litre version of the engine for certain European markets where the tax and insurance regulations suited it.

-In Belgium and the Netherlands, it is often referred as "De Bolhoed" (The bowler hat) because of its bubble shape.
+In Belgium and the Netherlands, it is often referred as "de Bolhoed" (the Bowler Hat) because of its bubble shape.